Morpho-lang/morpho/help/functionals.md

 * `total`(mesh) - returns the value of the integral with a provided mesh, selection and fields
 * `integrand`(mesh) - returns the contribution to the integral from each element
 * `gradient`(mesh) - returns the gradient of the functional with respect to vertex motions.
-* `fieldgradient`(mesh, field) - returns the gradient of the functional with respect to components of the field
+* `fieldgradient`(field) - returns the gradient of the functional with respect to components of the field

-Each of these may be called with a mesh, a field and a selection.
+Each of these may be called with a mesh and a selection. `fieldgradient` is Field-first: `fieldgradient(f)`, `fieldgradient(f, mesh)`, and optionally a selection.

 [showsubtopics]: # (subtopics)